howion/notes/README.md

 ## Notes: Compiled

 Served via GitHub Pages on notes.howion.com, adjusted for printing or saving as PDF.
 You may also download the generated PDFs directly from `/docs` with `PDF` links provided below.
+Please note that none of the notes are complete yet and being actively developed.

 * **Abstract Algebra**
     * **Group Theory** [**HTML**](https://notes.howion.com/abstract-algebra/group-theory.html) [**PDF**](https://notes.howion.com/abstract-algebra/group-theory.pdf)